Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Implementation

 Our decision to target bias-like offsets is motivated by prior findings~\cite{elhage2021mathematical,dong2021attention} that biases encode ``default'' priors and are crucial for rank restoration, allowing us to shift reasoning dispositions without corrupting the semantic correlations stored in weights (see more discussion in Section~\ref{subsec:why_biases}).
 Concretely, for a hidden state $\mathbf{x}$, we implement:

-Here, $\mu$ and $\sigma$ are hyperparameters controlling the center and spread of the population diversity, and $\mathbf{b}$ can be 0 in RMSNorm.
-For normalization variants that include a learned scale (and optionally a bias), these parameters remain part of the deterministic backbone, while $\mathbf{z}$ provides a stochastic post-normalization offset.
-Sampling $\mathbf{z}$ therefore yields multiple model instances that share the same pre-trained weights but differ in their normalization regime.
+Here, $\mu$ and $\sigma$ are hyperparameters controlling the center and spread of the population diversity, and $\mathbf{b}$ can be 0 in RMSNorm (which makes $z$ a post-norm additive offset).
+For normalization variants that include a learned scale (and optionally a bias), these parameters remain part of the deterministic backbone, while $\mathbf{z}$ provides a stochastic post-normalization offset for each sampled model instance.

-\subsection{Biases as Dispositional Priors.}
+\subsection{Biases as Dispositional Priors}

-B-Trans introduces stochasticity through additive offsets rather than through full weight perturbations.
+B-Trans introduces stochasticity through additive offsets rather than through full weight modification.
 This choice is grounded in the functional role of additive shifts in Transformer mechanics.
 First, additive components act as input-independent defaults: while weight matrices encode correlations between features, additive shifts set baseline writes to the residual stream and influence activation thresholds before input-specific computation~\cite{elhage2021mathematical}.
+Perturbing these terms, therefore, alters a model’s inductive dispositions without corrupting the semantic relationships stored in its weights.
 Second, additive vectors are a practical handle for semantic steering.
-Work on activation engineering shows that adding vectors in the residual stream can steer high-level behaviors without broadly degrading capabilities~\cite{turner2023steering, zou2023representation}.
-Third, bias-like shifts can be important for defining operating points.
-Recent evidence on massive activations suggests that when explicit biases are absent, models may simulate similar effects through outlier activations~\cite{sun2024massive}.
-By sampling $\mathbf{z}$, B-Trans creates a population of dispositions that explore different reasoning trajectories while sharing the same underlying knowledge in the backbone weights.
+Works on activation engineering show that adding vectors in the residual stream can steer high-level behaviors without broadly degrading capabilities~\cite{turner2023steering, zou2023representation}.
+Third, bias-like shifts can be critical for model behavior.~\citet{sun2024massive} suggests that when explicit biases are absent, models may simulate similar effects through outlier activations.
+For these reasons, B-Trans targets additive offsets as a minimal and controlled locus for inducing population diversity.
+While extending stochasticity to additional parameters—such as normalization weights $w$ (Equation 4)—may further enrich diversity, we do not explore such extensions in this work.
+Perturbing full weight matrices of LLMs, in contrast, risks disrupting learned representations and introducing excessive noise, potentially degrading model behavior.
+We therefore restrict our study to additive offsets and leave broader normalization- or weight-level stochasticity to future work.